Last Updated on

 Understanding Portugal’s drug decriminalisation

 Portugal’s drug decriminalisation law was adopted in July 2001.
-According to this policy, the consumption, acquisition and possession of drugs for personal consumption were no longer considered punishable offences.
+According to this policy, the consumption, acquisition and possession of drugs for personal use were no longer considered punishable offences.

 This law came into place because Portugal had a significant drug problem at the time.
 So, the country’s lawmakers decided that they should treat addicts rather than imprison them.